-The aim of the HCA Red List of Endangered Crafts is to assess the current viability of traditional heritage crafts in the UK and identify those crafts which are most at risk of disappearing (i.e. no longer practised).
-A secondary aim of the project is to create a comprehensive list of heritage crafts in the UK, accompanied by a page of information about each craft on the HCA Red List of Endangered Crafts website.
+The aim of the Red List of Endangered Crafts is to assess the current viability of traditional heritage crafts in the UK and identify those crafts which are most at risk of disappearing (i.e. no longer practised).
+A secondary aim of the project is to create a comprehensive list of heritage crafts in the UK, accompanied by a page of information about each craft on the Red List of Endangered Crafts website.

 What is a heritage craft?

 For the purposes of this research, a heritage craft is defined as ‘a practice which employs manual dexterity and skill at the point of production, and an understanding of traditional materials, design and techniques, and which has been practised for two or more successive generations’.

 The research focuses on craft practices which are taking place in the UK at the present time, including those crafts which have originated outside the UK.

 List of heritage crafts

-A basic listing of crafts featured in this research was drawn from the list of crafts identified in the preliminary stages of the research used in Mapping Heritage Craft (Creative & Cultural Skills: 2012), with further additions from the HCA and members of the public.
+A basic listing of crafts featured in this research was drawn from the list of crafts identified in the preliminary stages of the research used in Mapping Heritage Craft (Creative & Cultural Skills: 2012), with further additions from Heritage Crafts and members of the public.
 Further crafts which meet the above definition may be added to the list in future iterations of research.
 The full list of crafts can be found here

 Categories of risk

-Drawing on the conservation status system used by the International Union for Conservation of Nature Red List and the Rare Breeds Survival Trust Watchlist, the HCA is using a system of four categories of risk to assess the viability of heritage crafts.
+Drawing on the conservation status system used by the International Union for Conservation of Nature Red List and the Rare Breeds Survival Trust Watchlist, Heritage Crafts is using a system of four categories of risk to assess the viability of heritage crafts.
 A heritage craft is considered to be viable if there are sufficient craftspeople to transmit the craft skills to the next generation.
 The four categories of risk are: currently viable, endangered, critically endangered and extinct.
 There is an additional category, data deficient, for crafts for which there is insufficient information to make a classification.
 Find out more about the categories here.